 While the airline welcomes infants with open arms, it has a few rules and regulations you must follow.
 So, put your thoughts to rest and face reality with this guide.
-As long as you meet the Spirit requirements, your infant can enjoy an effortless flying experience.
-Shall we begin?
+Your infant can enjoy an effortless flying experience if you meet the Spirit requirements.
+Let’s get started.

 How to Make Spirit Airlines Bookings for a Lap Child?